-3 ' YEA R INTERNAL AUDIT PLAN - 2023/2024 to 2025/2026 3-Yr IA Plan A Plar 1 Audit Ref Audit Title Audit Title and Summary Description 2022/2023 2023/2024 2024/2025 2025/2026 Rationale for Inclusion Internal Key Stakeholder Divisions Impacted Status Update (as at 13 February 2024) Internal / Co- outsourced 4 Independent External Review of Internal Audit Function Independent External Review of Internal Audit Function The audit is to obtain an understanding and form an opinion on the current Internal Audit function, compliance with the Internal Audit Standards, and existing issues and areas for improvement.
-1- 1 In accordance with the best practice standards, COS's Internal Audit Charter states that "In order to ensure that the quality of internal audit work is of a consistently high standard, the CEO shall ensure that a quality review of the internal audit function is undertaken by an independent External Service Provider at least every five years".
-The las audit was undertaken in 2016, and is due for another review, to comply with the standards.
+3 YEA R INTERNAL AUDIT PLAN - 2023/2024 to 2025/2026 3-Yr I. A Plai n Audit Ref Audit Title Audit Title and Summary Description 2023/2024 2024/2025 2025/2026 Rationale for Inclusion Internal Key Stakeholder Divisions Impacted Status Update (as at 13 February 2024) Internal / Co- outsourced 4 Function Independent External Review of Internal Audit Function The audit is to obtain an understanding and form an opinion on the current Internal Audit function, compliance with the Internal Audit Standards, and existing issues and areas for improvement.
+1 - → 1 In accordance with the best practice standards, COS's Internal Audit Charter states that "In order to ensure that the quality of internal audit work is of a consistently high standard, the CEO shall ensure that a quality review of the internal audit function is undertaken by an independent External Service Provider at least every five years".
+The last audit was undertaken in 2016, and is due for another review, to comply with the standards.
 Governance Rescheduled commencement from July 2024 to September 2025.
-Co-sourced 5 Tree Management Framework Audit Tree Management Framework Audit Provide assurance that COS has established a Tree Management Framework for the management of its urban forest, covering policy measures in the area of tree planting, tree protection, tree removal, tree asset management, community consultation and engagement, and risk management, and ensure that the framework is adequate and implemented effectively.
+Co-sourced 5 Framework Audit Tree Management Framework Audit Provide assurance that COS has established a Tree Management Framework for the management of its urban forest, covering policy measures in the area of tree planting, tree protection, tree removal, tree asset management, community consultation and engagement, and risk management, and ensure that the framework is adequate and implemented effectively.
 1 The City has a street tree population of over 76,000, made up of more than 70 different species, within its streetscapes, parks and open spaces including reserves and wetlands, which contribute to the Key Direction 2 'Sustaining Our Environment' and Key Direction 3 'The Living City' in our City Plan 2035.
 A replacement value of approximately \$3.4m for trees is included within asset class "Roads, Bridges and Footpaths" in the Audited Financial Statements for FY2019/20.
-COS has an ongoing Stree Tree Renewal Program that aims to renew about 1,000 trees each year.
-To ensure the sustainability of this strategy, COS has established a Tree Management Framework for the management of its urban forest, covering policy measures in the area of tree planting, tree protection, tree removal, tree asset management, community consultation and engagement, and risk management.
+COS has an ongoing Street Tree Renewal Program that aims to renew about 1,000 trees each year.
+To ensure the sustainability of this strategy, COS has established a Tree Management Framework for the management of its urban forest, covering policy measures in the area of tree planting, tree protection, tree removal, tree asset management.
 This review is to provide assurance that the City's Tree Management Framework is adequate and implemented effectively.
-Community Planning & Vitality; Community Experience; Economic Development & Urban Policy; Development Services; Environmental Health & Safety; Financial Services; Communications & Customer Relations; and recommence in May Co-sourced
+Policy; Development Services; Environmental Health & Safety; Financial hold with the intention to Co-sourced